peterhj/merwyn/docs/design.md

   (liveness analysis is one of the main desiderata); some higher-order versions exist based on flow analysis

-# the hebb virtual machine
+# the Merwyn virtual machine

 * embeddable: has a C API for embedding inside other languages; think Lua
 * rather directly corresponds to operational semantics of a CEK/CESK-style